 - Capable of removing 1,000 contaminants through 6 filtration stages

-- Built-in electric pump aids water pressure
+- Electric pump aids water pressure

-- Brass faucet included
+- Brass faucet and reverse osmosis filter included

 - Easy to install; written and video instructions included